-The Adams County Public Works Department has initiated the 2017 Gravel Road Resurfacing Program, budgeted at $2.9 million, for residents in eastern Adams County.
+The Adams County Public Works Department manages the Gravel Road Resurfacing Program for residents in eastern Adams County.
 The intent of this program is to fund safe and efficient gravel roads which have been identified as unstable and hazardous.
 The county is using a new approach to gravel roads, incorporating manufactured material and polymers to create a surface that provides a better driving experience, durability and less maintenance.
 We appreciate your patience, the county manages approximately 1,700 miles of gravel roads.

 - Gravel Road Prioritization